pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Infrastructure factory
 ======================

-An infrastructure factory helps with the construction of the persistence infrastructure objects mentioned above.
-By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced application can be easily :ref:`configured in different ways<Persistence>` at different times.
+An infrastructure factory helps with the construction of all the persistence infrastructure objects mentioned above.

-The library's :class:`~eventsourcing.persistence.InfrastructureFactory` class is a base class for concrete infrastructure factories that help with the construction of persistence objects that use a particular database in a particular way.
+The library's :class:`~eventsourcing.persistence.InfrastructureFactory` class is a base class for concrete infrastructure factories.
+It provides a standard way for applications to construct and use different persistence infrastructure.

-The class method :func:`~eventsourcing.persistence.InfrastructureFactory.construct` will, by default, construct the library's "plain old Python objects" infrastructure :class:`~eventsourcing.popo.Factory`, which uses recorders that simply keep stored events in a data structure in memory (see :mod:`eventsourcing.popo`).
+The class method :func:`~eventsourcing.persistence.InfrastructureFactory.construct` will, by default, construct the library's "plain old Python objects" infrastructure factory from the persistence module :mod:`eventsourcing.popo`, which simply keeps stored events in a data structure in memory.

+The method :func:`~eventsourcing.persistence.InfrastructureFactory.application_recorder`
+will construct an "application recorder".

 .. code-block:: python

     from eventsourcing.persistence import InfrastructureFactory

     factory = InfrastructureFactory.construct()
     recorder = factory.application_recorder()

+    assert factory.__class__.__module__ == "eventsourcing.popo"
+    assert recorder.__class__.__module__ == "eventsourcing.popo"

     mapper = factory.mapper(transcoder=transcoder)
     event_store = factory.event_store(
         mapper=mapper,